Frequently Asked Questions

 • Roadway Deficiencies: Several areas have been identified on the existing facility where roadway design standards are not met, contributing to safety concerns along the corridor.

-• Bicycle and Pedestrian Safety: Bicycle and pedestrian travel is an important travel mode within the study area.
+• Bicycle and Pedestrian Safety: Bicycle and pedestrian travel is an important travel mode within the study corridor.
 There is a lack of continuous non-motorist infrastructure on the local street network and there are multiple five-legged intersections which create potentially unsafe conflict points between pedestrians, bicyclists and motorists.

 • Traffic Safety: The crash rate on the I-794 mainline from the Marquette Interchange to the Hoan Bridge exceeds the four-lane freeway statewide average during the five-year analysis period of 2016 to 2020.